October 2008 Archives

 "In experiments that have become classic in bioluminescence, Dubois (1885, 1887), first prepared from a luminous elaterid, Pyrophorus, and a luminous clam, Pholas, respectively, crude extracts containing a substrate, luciferin, and an enzyme, luciferase, which luminesced on mixing in aqueous solution containing dissolved oxygen."

-The 1962 paper gives the reader a view into some of the techniques used by cell biologists and biochemists at that time as well as insight into the fortitude of the researchers.
-It's perspective that's useful to understanding how science works, on many levels.
+The 1962 paper gives the reader a view into some of the techniques used by cell biologists and biochemists at that time.
+It also give insight into the sort of fortitude of successful researchers.
+It's perspective that's useful to understanding how science research works.

 Thousands and Thousands of Jellyfish

-People like to recount how Shimomura collected tens or hundreds of thousands (the accounts vary) of the Aequoria jellyfish used to conduct his GFP and aequorin experiments.
-Non-scientists might be able to imagine collecting tens of thousands of jellyfish.
-But that's only the start.
-Most people probably can't fathom what its like to try and figure out how to extract of luminescent parts of the jellyfish "squeezate" without destroying them, how to determine a method for purifying a protein via repeated chromatography, or how to deduce under what chemical conditions a protein glows and at what wavelength, information that makes a protein useful, etc.
+Shimomura collected tens or hundreds of thousands (the accounts vary) of the Aequoria jellyfish to learn about GFP and aequorin.
+Non-scientists probably can't imagine the tedium of collecting tens of thousands of jellyfish.
+And that's only the start.
+How would you figure out how to extract of luminescent parts of the jellyfish "squeezate" without destroying it?
+How would you determine a method for purifying a protein via repeated chromatography?
+How many trial and errors would finally lead to the chemical conditions in which a protein glows and at what wavelength?
+Scientists had to work through many questions before making GFP useful.

-"A protein giving solutions that look slightly greenish in sunlight though only yellowish under tungsten lights, and exhibiting a very bright,. greenish fluorescence in the ultraviolet of a a Mineralite, has also been isolated from squeezates.
+"A protein giving solutions that look slightly greenish in sunlight though only yellowish under tungsten lights, and exhibiting a very bright, greenish fluorescence in the ultraviolet of Mineralite has also been isolated from squeezates.
 No indications of a luminescent reaction of this substance could be detected."

-In later work Shimomura et al went on to determine the emission spectrum of GFP and figured out that the protein absorbs light in the blue spectrum emitted in Aequorea victoria by the calcium activated aequorin, then emits its fluorescent green light.
-Over the next few decades others advanced the work as Tsien wrote in review paper of the GFP in 1999:2
+In later work Shimomura et al went on to determine the emission spectrum of GFP and learned that the protein absorbs light in the blue spectrum emitted in Aequorea victoria by the calcium activated aequorin, that is, it exists because of aequorin.
+Then they found that it emits its own fluorescent green light.
+Over the next few decades, many other scientists advanced the work, as Roger Tsien wrote in review paper of the GFP in 1999:2

 "Morin & Hastings found the same color shift in the related coelenterates...and were the first to suggest radiationless energy transfer as the mechanism for exciting coelenterate GFPs in vivo.
 Morise et al purified and crystallized GFP, measured its absorbance spectrum and fluorescence quantum yield, and showed that aequorin could efficiently transfer its luminescence energy to GFP when the two were coadsorbed onto a cationic support.
 Prendergast & Mann obtained the first clear estimate for the monomer molecular weight.
 Shimomura proteolyzed denatured GFP, analyzed the peptide that retained visible absorbance, and correctly proposed that the chromophore is a 4-(p-hydroxybenzylidene)imidazolidin-5-one attached to the peptide backbone through the 1- and 2-positions of the ring...The crucial breakthroughs came with the cloning of the gene by Prasher et al and the demonstrations by Chalfie et al and Inouye & Tsuji that expression of the gene in other organisms creates fluorescence."

-Traditions of credit-giving vary widely across labs, but in general the inclination to list co-authors runs the opposite of the instinct of the Academy Award winners to give thanks to their extended families.
-Behind each of these papers was a team of scientists, advisors, and support who went unmentioned.
+Traditions of giving credit in papers varies widely across labs, but in general the more generous inclination to list all contributing authors on a paper runs counter to that you might see at the Academy Awards, where winners give thanks a whole list of people including their mothers, wives and extended families.
+Behind each of the papers noted by Tsien was a who team of scientists, advisors, and I'm sure familial support that went unmentioned.

 Rainbows of Fluorescent Proteins

-Prasher's contribution defined GFP research.
-Sequencing in the late 1980's was laborious, much more so than it is today.
+Prasher's cloning and sequencing contribution defined GFP research.
+Sequencing in the late 1980's was laborious, much more so than it is today, where the most tedious parts of it were automated.
 Prasher spent years accomplishing his research, but then didn't get the funding to take the work forward from there.
-As Tsien and Chalkie acknowledged, their work depended on his.
-Prasher passed his results on to Chalfie and Tsien and moved to another lab.
-In the light of the Nobel prize, Prasher's seems like a stark tale when written up by the New York Times or by relayed NPR.
-An incredible amount of time, years, decades in some cases, could be spent doing one thing, than poof, it doesn't work out or research moves on.
+As Tsien and Chalkie acknowledged, their work depended on his, and Prasher passed his results on to Chalfie and Tsien and moved to another lab.
+In the light of the Nobel prize, Prasher's current job as a driver seems like a dreary "human interest" tale typical of the New York Times or NPR.

-Like all progress, science moves in fits and starts -- fits and starts of research progress, of funding, and of luck, layered with varying dispositions of the people who read the grants, support the researchers, and whose labs the funding ends up in.
-It has its share of unrewarded contributors.
-Prasher generously told the New York Times"They worked their butts off over their entire lives for science, and I haven't."
+But this is actually typical for both "successful" and "unsuccessful" scientists.
+Progress moves in fits and starts -- fits and starts of research progress, of funding, and of luck, layered with varying dispositions of the people who read the grants, support the researchers, and whose labs the funding ends up in.
+Science might have more than it's share of unrewarded contributors.

-The Chalfie lab constructed GFP to be used as a reporter protein in C. elegans, a transparent roundworm used as a model organism for research.
+Of the three prize winners, Chalfie lab constructed GFP to be used as a reporter protein in C. elegans, a transparent roundworm used as a model organism for research.
 C. elegans were put to use as a model organism in 1974, long after the discovery of GFP.
-Because the worms are transparent, Chalfie saw the potential to use GFP, and to use it in place of other reporters like beta-lactamase which was used extensively at the time.
-Chalfie first noted his positive result in the October 1993 edition of the Worm Breeder's Gazette and went on to publish the research in Science.
+Because the worms are transparent, Chalfie saw the potential to use GFP in genetic experiments, and to use it in place of other reporters like beta-lactamase which was used extensively at the time.
+Chalfie first noted his positive result in the October 1993 edition of the humble Worm Breeder's Gazette and went on to publish the research in Science.

 In his 1998 review of GFP protein Tsien wrote: